Israel, Palestine & the Levant rolling events: Oct 23 on

 Yeah great post Lily.

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 17 October 2023 05:03 (one year ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, 17 October 2023 05:03 (two years ago)

 But I would like to be able to have conversations on the left about what to do about this that don't start from the implicit premise that Jews should just clear out, as if Jewish settlement is somehow different and more reversible than the Christian settlement our entire country is built on.